Free E-Mail

 The gospel!
 The gospel!
 It is always on Paul's mind.
 It is his theme, his message -- and is so easy for us to dismiss as "old hat."

-So the primary purpose of 1 Timothy is to urge Paul's appointed representative to stop the false teaching.
+The primary purpose of 1 Timothy is to urge Paul's appointed representative to stop the false teaching.
 The secondary purpose is to provide written authorization before the church to allow Timothy to carry out this task.
+He is also to regulate appointment of elders and deacons.

 Before we conclude, we need to look briefly at various arguments that have been raised against Paul's authorship of the Pastoral Epistles.
 In short, here they are: